 The perpetrator himself does not deserve to be remembered or noticed.
 He is scum, and only interesting in that we need to know as much as possible about him for the purpose of improving our ability to detect people like him early and intervene before they get a chance to spread their terror.
 Apart from that, he deserves to die in prison, in obscurity.

 From what I’ve been able to gather from the media, the response of the Norwegian people has been an inspiration to us all—grieving together with a calm dignity.
 I sincerely hope they’ll be able to heal together as a people while cherishing their memories of the victims.

-Apart from the closeness between Norwegian and Swedish societies (open border, similar language and culture) one thing that chills me about this particular crime is that I went to the Swedish-equivalent youth camp1 of the one held annually on Utøya when I was in high school.
+Apart from the closeness between Norwegian and Swedish societies (open border, similar language and culture) one thing that chills me about this particular crime is that I went to the Swedish-equivalent youth camp (SSU, for those of you familiar with the Swedish political system.) of the one held annually on Utøya when I was in high school.

 It was a fantastic week.
 Great memories.
 Just like I’m sure the one on Utøya was for the young men and women attending.
 And this swine decided to desecrate their joy of life.
 It’s hard to contain my rage and grief.

 My thoughts are with Norway.

 Once again engineer ineptitude and Internet idiots make things harder than they have to be.